 - Beverage and juice processing plants – juices, sodas are common, however tomatoes and citrus-based products are high in acid content, requiring more resistant alloys in strainer construction

-- Food manufacturers – salad dressing, ketchup, mustard, mayonnaise
+- Food manufacturers – use mesh strainers for foods such as salad dressing, ketchup, mustard, and mayonnaise

 Picking the Best Sanitary Strainer

-There are five key considerations to remember when deciding on which type of sanitary strainer to use for food and beverages:
+There are five key considerations to remember when deciding on which type of sanitary strainer to use as food and beverage filters:

 - Which industry is the strainer being used?